 On the night of June 17, around 00:49 Moscow time, a powerful X1.2-class flare occurred on the Sun.
-The event was recorded in active region No. 4114, where two significant flares of level M8.4 and M6.3 had already been observed earlier, on June 15 and 16.
-According to space observatories, this zone remains geoeffective, that is, capable of influencing the Earth, as it is located close to the central solar meridian.
+The event was recorded in active region No. 4114, where two significant flares of M8.4 and M6.3 levels had already been observed earlier on June 15 and 16.
+According to space observatories, this zone remains geoeffective, that is, capable of affecting the Earth, as it is located close to the central solar meridian.

-In 2025, this is already the eighth X-class flare, and the current one ranks fourth in power.
+In 2025, this is already the eighth X-class flare, with the current one being the fourth most powerful.
 The record of the year is still held by the X2.7 event of May 14.

 Read more on the topic: